bkimmig/learning-systems/content/posts/foundations-of-data-intensive-applications.md

 #### Reliability

 * Things that can go wrong are called `faults`.
-Systems that anticipate faults and can copy with them are called `fault-tolerant` or `resiliant`.
+Systems that anticipate faults and can copy with them are called `fault-tolerant` or `resilient`.
 A `failure` is when the systems as a whole stops providing service to it's customers.
-* Types of faults and faulures:
+* Types of faults and failures:
   * **Hardware Faults**
   * **Software Errors**
   * **Human Errors**